 In 2020, she completed her Masters of Law in Human Rights with distinction from Queen Mary University of London, where she focused extensively on refugee and migration law, socio-economic rights, and children’s rights.
 Her special interest lies in human trafficking, irregular migration and modern slavery.

-Apart from this project, she is currently working as a Research Consultant of International Justice Mission’s Centre to End Online Sexual Exploitation of Children.
+Apart from this project, she is currently working as a Research Officer at Focus on Labour Exploitation (FLEX), a research and policy organisation with a vision of a world free from all forms of labour exploitation.
 She is also an External Contributor to the human trafficking SHERLOC database of the UNODC and a Philippine Law Consultant for Hear Their Cries, an organisation fighting child rape and sexual abuse in the aid industry.

 Angeli is delighted to be working with Dr Diana Yeh on an extremely relevant and ground-breaking project.
 She is thankful to have this opportunity to meet and work with many wonderful and brilliant East and Southeast Asians in the UK.